inozo22/minishell/nimishell/log.md

 TODO: In expansion, exclude NULLs in the cmd array and check nulls in redir to throw "ambiguous redirect" error
 TODO: empty _ env variable whe there are pipes
 TODO: Return value if error with input redirection
-TODO: Check heredoc expander call i array manually introduced, what for?
+TODO: Check leaks in dqwotes lexer

 ---------------------------------